SuryaCoder123/sample/README.md

-Hello now this file is edited with GIT hub MCP
+Hello now this file is edited with GIT hub.